lilalaser/Python-Data-Analysis-AB-Test/README.md

 Online Advertising Effectiveness Study - A/B Testing Analysis

-Overview
+1. Overview

 This project analyzes the effectiveness of online advertisements in increasing customer purchases on a company's website.
 The analysis is based on a dataset obtained from an A/B testing experiment, where 20,000 customers were subjected to either an advertisement ('ad') or a public service announcement ('psa').
 The goal is to determine if exposure to advertisements leads to more purchases compared to PSAs and whether ad exposure frequency or the time of day has an impact on purchase behavior.

+2. Dataset

+2.1 Source

-The dataset is available here:
+The dataset used for this analysis is available here:

 https://www.kaggle.com/datasets/farhadzeynalli/online-advertising-effectiveness-study-ab-testing?resource=download

+2.2 Dataset Structure

 The dataset contains the following columns:
     • customerID: Unique identifier for each customer.
     • test_group: 'ad' (advertisement) or 'psa' (public service announcement).